 This sparked a fire in Kidjo’s belly after she fled to Paris.
 Watching the demise of her wonderful nation has definitely been the source of inspiration behind much of her activism and her music.
 Though Joel has previously touched on Vodun culture in countries like Benin, what is rather wonderful about Kidjo is that she finds a compatibility between her Catholic upbringing and Voodoo, which is expressed in some of her songs.
 It is perhaps this selective understanding of aspects of the two traditions, such as the sanctity of life and respect for nature that the stone-cold banger that is Agolo is grounded in.

-Though there is definitely a Prince-like sound, which comes as no surprise, considering that the album was partly produced in Minnesota by Prince’s sidekick in-chief David Z. The Prince influence is most apparent on Tachedogbe, though the funk can be heard on a series of other tracks such as Adouma and Yemandja.
+Though there is definitely a Prince-like sound, which comes as no surprise, considering that the album was partly produced in Minnesota by Prince’s sidekick-in-chief David Z. The Prince influence is most apparent on Tachedogbe, though the funk can be heard on a series of other tracks such as Adouma and Yemandja.
 There are also a series of other ballads which are undercut by Kidjo’s immensely powerful vocals.
-The best example of a balled with this epic voice on display is Azan Nan Kpe though Djan Djan and Idje Idje are worth a mention too.
+The best example of a ballad with this epic voice on display is Azan Nan Kpe, though Djan Djan and Idje Idje are also worth a mention too.
 Other styles appear on the album too, for example the Congolese soukous-adjacent track Lon Lon Vadjro and a reggae-infused number Houngbati.
 Though it has to be acknowledged that Agolo is musically head and shoulders above the rest of the album, it is still nonetheless an accomplished record that is intensely African despite any critics misunderstanding of what being African is about.